ignatisD/aade-afm/README.md

 ### License

-Crawler is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+AadeAfm is licensed under the MIT License - see the [LICENSE](LICENSE) file for details